CodingHobby/codinghobby.github.io/_posts/2017-04-13-hello-world-2.md

 Well, it's a **weakly typed, interpreted scripting language**.

-It was also originally made to be a **functional** programming language (to discover how JavaScript came to be check out [this article](https://codinghobby.github.io/history/2017/03/25/js-history.html))
+It was also originally made to be a **functional** programming language (to discover how JavaScript came to be, check out [this article](https://codinghobby.github.io/history/2017/03/25/js-history.html))

-Most parts of this phrase are well explained in [this article](https://codinghobby.github.io/helloworld/2017/03/23/hw-1.html) but, just as a refresher, that phrase means that JavaScript is a language in which data is ported from one type to another based on what you need to do.
+Most parts of this phrase are well explained in [this article](https://codinghobby.github.io/helloworld/2017/03/23/hw-1.html) but, just as a reminder, that phrase means that JavaScript is a language in which data is ported from one type to another based on what you need to do.
 The scripts you create are not compiled into another lower level language, but they are directly intrepreted by either your Browser or Node, depending on which one you are using.

 And, finally, what is probably the hardest definition, functional.
 In [Wikipedia](https://en.wikipedia.org/wiki/Functional_programming)'s words: